risawitama/verbose-potato/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## I'll tell you what often gets over looked... garden fences.